| Report Eight: From the Nakba

 On this basis, she laid out her assumptions

-?
+regarding negotiations for a Palestinian-Israeli settlement: ?
+There is no military solution?
 International oversight rather than bilateral talks is needed.

 Talks should include the quartets (US, UK, Europe, etc) and the